‘I try and be myself’: 13 quotes to explain Frank Lampard’s philosophy

-Lampard, an icon at Stamford Bridge as a player, has replaced Maurizio Sarri as manager after just a single season in charge of Derby County, who he guided to the play-off final.
+Lampard, an icon at Stamford Bridge as a player, replaced Maurizio Sarri in July 2019 after just a single season in charge of Derby County, who he guided to the play-off final.

 In a wide-ranging interview with Goal in March 2019, Lampard spoke at length about his football philosophy at Derby.